DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization: Experiment Setups

-\paragraph{QMSum} \cite{zhong2021qmsum} is a benchmark for query-based multi-domain meeting summarization.
-It consists of meetings from three domains, including AMI and ICSI, and the committee meetings of the Welsh Parliament and Parliament of Canada.
-The meetings in this dataset comprise of a large number of turns uttered by multiple speakers.
+We consider the following long-input abstractive summarization datasets as evaluation benchmarks:\footnote{QMSum and arXiv can be accessed through SummerTime \cite{ni-etal-2021-summertime}.} \paragraph{QMSum} \cite{ZhongYYZMJACLQR21} is a benchmark for query-based multi-domain meeting summarization.
+It consists of meetings from three domains: AMI \cite{carletta2005ami}, ICSI \cite{janin2003icsi}, and committee meetings of the Welsh Parliament and Parliament of Canada;

-\paragraph{GovReport} \cite{HuangCPJW21} is a large-scale long document summarization dataset, consisting of about 19.5k U.S. government reports with expert-written abstractive summaries.
-GovReport is a good benchmark as it contains significantly longer documents (average 9.4k words) and summaries (553 words) than other long document datasets, such as ArXiv, PubMed \cite{cohan-etal-2018-discourse}, BillSum \cite{kornilova2019billsum}, and BigPatent \cite{sharma2019bigpatent}.
-The GovReport authors also note that salient information is more scattered across the documents.
-A comparison of the datasets is presented in Table \ref{tab:dataset-comparison}.
+\paragraph{GovReport} \cite{HuangCPJW21} is a large-scale long document summarization dataset, consisting of about 19.5k U.S. government reports with expert-written abstractive summaries; GovReport is a good benchmark as it contains significantly longer documents (average 9.4k words) and summaries (553 words) than other long document datasets, such as ArXiv, PubMed \cite{cohan-etal-2018-discourse}, BillSum \cite{kornilova2019billsum}, and BigPatent \cite{sharma2019bigpatent};

-\paragraph{Baselines} We used reported baselines.
-The baselines for the QMSum paper came from \cite{zhong2021dialoglm}.
-The baseline used for GovReport came from the original paper \cite{HuangCPJW21}, which experiments with multiple encoder self-attention, encoder-decoder attention patterns on BART-large.
+\paragraph{arXiv} \cite{cohan-etal-2018-discourse} is a dataset of scientific articles from arXiv.
+Abstracts of the articles are used as the target summary.
+ArXiv is chosen over PubMed \cite{cohan-etal-2018-discourse} as arXiv contains longer articles compared to PubMed.